 It’s free to claim your listing on Google My Business, Bing Places for Business and on hundreds of other online business directories.
 That means free promotion for your business!

 Only 20% of adults get news from print newspapers

 Traditional advertising media is declining.
 In fact, fewer and fewer people are reading local newspapers.
 Recent figures show some local newspapers have lost 80% of their readership in the last 20 years.
 Why?
 Because more and more people are turning to the internet for their local news and information about local businesses.

-85% of consumers trust online business reviews as much as personal recommendations
+91% of 18-34 year old consumers trust online reviews as much as personal recommendations